apache/incubator-retired-quickstep-site/_posts/2016-12-10-FirstQuery.markdown

 author: Marc
 short: Building software from source can be tricky, especially if you've never used the project's build tools before.
 In this post, we'll step through how to get started with Quickstep.
 ---
 For this tutorial, I'm going to assume you're running in a unix environment.
 If you're having trouble building on Windows, try asking the dev community (<dev@quickstep.incubating.apache.org>).
+You can also find a complete guide [here in our documentation](https://github.com/cramja/incubator-quickstep/blob/master/BUILDING.md).

 If you're going to build Quickstep, you'll first need to clone it from Github and initialize the submodules